 When it comes to using your money responsibly and keeping your budgeting stress to a minimum, keep track of these fixed monthly expenses first:

 - Utilities and insurance

 - Minimum credit card payments

 - Desired savings, investments, or additional debt payments

 Next, total those fixed monthly expenses.
 Figure out your net (take-home) pay per month and subtract your fixed monthly payments from your net income.
 The money you have leftover is yours to spend on needs and wants (think groceries, entertainment, etc.).
-Taking ten minutes to break down your money this way quickly narrows your focus and gives you power over the variables you can manage.
+Taking ten minutes to break down your cash quickly narrows your focus and gives you power over the variables you can manage.

 3. Regroup when you’re stressed.

 It happens.
-Whether it be because an emergency came up or you just had a little trouble sticking to your numbers (don’t worry, we’ve all been there), sometimes money gets tight by the end of the month.
+Whether an emergency came up or you just had a little trouble sticking to your numbers (don’t worry, we’ve all been there), sometimes money gets tight by the end of the month.

 Take your time to find the routine that works for you.
-Getting started is enough to be proud of and get you on the path toward a healthy financial future.
+Getting started is enough to be proud of and get you toward a healthy financial future.